Liquefied petroleum gas

-Liquefied petroleum gas (LPG or LP gas) is a fuel gas which contains a flammable mixture of hydrocarbon gases, specifically propane, propylene, butylene, isobutane and n-butane.
+Liquefied petroleum gas, also referred to as liquid petroleum gas (LPG or LP gas), is a fuel gas which contains a flammable mixture of hydrocarbon gases, specifically propane, n-butane and isobutane.
+It can also contain some propylene, butylene, and isobutylene/isobutene.

-LPG is used as a fuel gas in heating appliances, cooking equipment, and vehicles.
-It is increasingly used as an aerosol propellant and a refrigerant, replacing chlorofluorocarbons in an effort to reduce damage to the ozone layer.
-When specifically used as a vehicle fuel, it is often referred to as autogas or even just as gas.
+LPG is used as a fuel gas in heating appliances, cooking equipment, and vehicles, and is used as an aerosol propellant and a refrigerant, replacing chlorofluorocarbons in an effort to reduce the damage it causes to the ozone layer.
+When specifically used as a vehicle fuel, it is often referred to as autogas or just as gas.

 Varieties of LPG that are bought and sold include mixes that are mostly propane (C_{3}H_{8}), mostly butane (C_{4}H_{10}), and, most commonly, mixes including both propane and butane.
 In the northern hemisphere winter, the mixes contain more propane, while in summer, they contain more butane.
 In the United States, mainly two grades of LPG are sold: commercial propane and HD-5.
 These specifications are published by the Gas Processors Association (GPA) and the American Society of Testing and Materials.
 Propane/butane blends are also listed in these specifications.

 Propylene, butylenes and various other hydrocarbons are usually also present in small concentrations such as C2H6, CH4, and C3H8.
 HD-5 limits the amount of propylene that can be placed in LPG to 5% and is utilized as an autogas specification.
 A powerful odorant, ethanethiol, is added so that leaks can be detected easily.
 The internationally recognized European Standard is EN 589.
 In the United States, tetrahydrothiophene (thiophane) or amyl mercaptan are also approved odorants, although neither is currently being utilized.

 LPG is prepared by refining petroleum or "wet" natural gas, and is almost entirely derived from fossil fuel sources, being manufactured during the refining of petroleum (crude oil), or extracted from petroleum or natural gas streams as they emerge from the ground.
 It was first produced in 1910 by Walter O. Snelling, and the first commercial products appeared in 1912.
-It currently provides about 3% of all energy consumed, and burns relatively cleanly with no soot and very few sulfur emissions.
+It currently provides about 3% of all energy consumed, and burns relatively cleanly with no soot and very little sulfur emission.
 As it is a gas, it does not pose ground or water pollution hazards, but it can cause air pollution.
 LPG has a typical specific calorific value of 46.1 MJ/kg compared with 42.5 MJ/kg for fuel oil and 43.5 MJ/kg for premium grade petrol (gasoline).
 However, its energy density per volume unit of 26 MJ/L is lower than either that of petrol or fuel oil, as its relative density is lower (about 0.5–0.58 kg/L, compared to 0.71–0.77 kg/L for gasoline).
 As the density and vapor pressure of LPG (or its components) change significantly with temperature, this fact must be considered every time when the application is connected with safety or custody transfer operations, e.g. typical cuttoff level option for LPG reservoir is 85%.